Aayush141/instrument-vis/README.md

 EPG researchers currently use an analogue EPG hardware system.

-This is a visualizer software for the EPG, focusing on usability and efficiency of the waveform analysis features along with the ability to annotate with experimental obser- vations.
+This is a digital all-encompassing visualizer software for the EPG, focusing on usability and efficiency of the waveform analysis features along with the ability to annotate with experimental obser- vations.
 This project aims to improve the user experience and productivity of EPG researchers and lower the barrier of entry for new entomologists in